mwat56/errorhandler/README.md

 ## Purpose

 The out-of-the-box `Go` web-server send _plain text error messages_ whenever an `HTTP` errror occurs.
-This package provides a simple facility to send whatever `HTML` page you like for error-pages.
+This middleware package provides a simple facility to send whatever `HTML` page you like for error-pages.

 ## Installation